-• From the 26 July to 31 August 2021 there were 250 part 1 applications for Child Disability Payment.
-Approximately half of these were made in July, which was the first week of the pilot launch (48%).
-There were also 150 part 2 applications registered, 44% of which were received in July, the first week that the pilot was launched [Table 1].
+• From the 26 July to 21 November 2021, there were 550 part 1 applications for Child Disability Payment received.
+Numbers of part 1 applications were similar across the months that were covered fully in the publication date range.
+There were also 355 part 2 applications registered [Table 1].